Accelerating Time-Optimal Trajectory Planning for Connected and Automated Vehicles with Graph Neural Networks: Coordination of Connected and Automated Vehicles

 We consider the problem of coordinating multiple CAVs in a single-lane unsignalized intersection, as illustrated in Fig.~\ref{fig:scenario}.
-The points at which the paths of different CAVs intersect---where a lateral collision may occur---are referred to as \emph{conflict points}.
+The points at which the paths of different CAVs intersect, where a lateral collision may occur, are referred to as \emph{conflict points}.
 Although an unsignalized intersection serves as the representative scenario in this work, the proposed framework can be readily extended to other environments featuring lateral conflicts, such as merging roadways or roundabouts.
 We define a \emph{control zone} within which the CAVs operate under the proposed coordination framework.
-A centralized \emph{coordinator} is assumed to be available, with access to the positions of all CAVs within the control zone.
+We assume that a centralized coordinator is available, with access to the positions of all CAVs within the control zone.
 Moreover, the CAVs and the coordinator are able to exchange information while they remain inside the control zone.

-Next, we provide some necessary definitions for our exposition. \begin{definition} (Lanes) Let \lane{l} be the $l$-th lane in the scenario and $\LLL$ be the set of all lanes' indices.
-We set each lane's origin location at the control zone's entry and let $\psi_l$ be the position of the stop line along \lane{l}. \end{definition}
+Next, we provide some necessary definitions for the exposition. \begin{definition} (Lanes) Let \lane{l} be the $l$-th lane in the scenario and $\LLL$ be the set of all lanes' indices.
+We set each lane's origin location at the control zone's entry. \end{definition}

-\begin{definition} (Conflict points) Let point $n$ and the notation $n=l\otimes m$ denote that point $n$ is the conflict point between \lane{l} and \lane{m}.
-Let $\phi_l^n$ and $\phi_m^n$ be the positions of point $n$ along \lane{l} and \lane{m}, respectively. \end{definition}
+\begin{definition} (Conflict points) Let point $n$, and the notation $n=l\otimes m$ denote that point $n$ is the conflict point between \lane{l} and \lane{m}.
+Let $\psi_l^n$ and $\psi_m^n$ be the positions of point $n$ along \lane{l} and \lane{m}, respectively. \end{definition}

-\begin{definition} (Vehicles) Let ${\AAA = \{1,\ldots,N(t)\}}$, ${t\in\mathbb{R}_{\ge0}}$, be the set of CAVs traveling inside the control zone, where ${N(t)\in\mathbb{N}}$ is the total number of vehicles.
+\begin{definition} (Vehicles) Let ${\AAA(t) = \{1,\ldots,N(t)\}}$, ${t\in\mathbb{R}_{\ge0}}$, be the set of CAVs traveling inside the control zone, where ${N(t)\in\mathbb{N}}$ is the total number of vehicles.
 Note that the indices of the vehicles are determined by the order in which they enter the control zone. \end{definition}

 Let $p^0$ and $p^{f} \in \RR$ be the positions of the control zone entry and exit, respectively.
-We consider that the dynamics of each vehicle ${i \in \LLL (t)}$ are described by a double integrator model as follows
+We consider that the dynamics of each vehicle ${i \in \AAA (t)}$ are described by a double integrator model as follows

 where ${p_{i}\in\mathcal{P}}$, ${v_{i}\in\mathcal{V}}$, and ${u_{i}\in\mathcal{U}}$ denotes the longitudinal position of the rear bumper, speed, and control input (acceleration/deceleration) of the vehicle, respectively.
 The sets ${\mathcal{P}, \mathcal{V},}$ and $\mathcal{U}$ are compact subsets of $\RR$.
 The control input is bounded by